freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rails/layouts.md

 ## Adding layouts along the route

 A layout sits at a **Position** in units along the route, independent of the knots.
 Inserting a knot doesn't add a layout, and moving a layout doesn't move the route.
 The first layout is pinned at 0.
+Every other position can be anything along the route: move a layout past its neighbor and the two simply swap places, keeping their names.

 **Add Wire Layout** appends a layout halfway between the last two layouts on the route, or halfway to the end if there is only one.
-With a layout selected, the button turns into **Duplicate Layout N** and places the copy halfway to the next layout.
+With a layout selected, the button turns into **Duplicate Layout N** and places the copy halfway to the next layout, or halfway to the end of the route for the last one.
 Either way, the new layout starts as a copy of the one before it, so you only change what differs.

+With a layout selected, the Scene view shows an arrow at the start of its span and one at the start of the next.
+Drag either along the route to move that layout.

 Layouts can be dragged in the list to reorder them.
 That changes their numbering and nothing else.
 A layout's place on the route is its **Position**.